Oral Cancer

 How is oral cancer diagnosed?

-Through physical exam, biopsy, and imaging tests like X-rays and CT scans.
+Diagnosis typically involves a physical exam, biopsy, and imaging tests such as X-rays or CT scans.

 If you have any feedback, please get in touch.